PTAC Preventative Maintenance

 Get an Estimate

 At NorWest, we provide these services for you as part of our overall PTAC services and maintenance packages.
 Find out about all of the services we provide.
 We are located in Maspeth and provide our PTAC preventative maintenance services for customers throughout Manhattan, Brooklyn, Queens, Bronx, Staten Island, Long Island, Westchester & Connecticut.
-For more information about our services, please call 718-747-1009 today.
 Read on for some helpful notes on preventative maintenance for your PTAC unit and what you get when you turn to NorWest!

 Monthly PTAC Cleaning Tasks